Vegan Gingerbread Cookies

 Marly’s Tips

-Gingerbread dough is sticky, so refrigerating it helps.
-If the dough gets too stick to work with during the rolling process, you can return it to the fridge for more chilling time.
+• Gingerbread dough is sticky, so refrigerating it helps.
+If the dough gets to sticky to work with during the rolling process, you can return it to the fridge for more chilling time.

-You may notice the paper wrinkles as you roll the dough.
-Just flip the dough, and then peel off the paper and put it back on.
-That way your dough won’t have wrinkles.
+• If the paper wrinkles as you roll the dough, just flip the dough, and then peel off the paper and put it back on.
+That way, your dough won’t have wrinkles.

 Step 3: Transferring the Cutout Dough

-- You may need to adjust arms or legs and gently press any shaggy edges of the dough. use your finger or the back of a spoon.
+3. You may need to adjust the arms or legs and gently press any shaggy edges of the dough.
+Use your finger or the back of a spoon.

 Step 3: Bake the Cookies